Production of $\Xi(1530)$ in the $K^- p$ scattering process: NUMERICAL RESULTS AND DISCUSSIONS

-In addition, the individual contributions from hyperon for $K^{-} p \rightarrow K^{0} \Xi(1530)^{0}$ are presented in Fig.~\ref{Fig.5}.
-Comparing with Fig.~\ref{Fig.4}, one can find that the cross sections resulted from four $\Sigma$ intermediate states are basically consistent in these two processes, which is consistent with isospin symmetry expectation.
-As for $\Lambda$ intermediate process, the $u$-channel contributions vanish for the $K^- p \to K^0 \Xi(1530)^0$ process due to charge conservation.
-Comparing Fig.~\ref{Fig.4} and Fig.~\ref{Fig.5}, one can find that the contributions from $\Lambda(1116)$ $\Lambda(1405)$ and $\Lambda(1890)$ are much larger in $K^- p \to K^+ \Xi(1530)^-$ process, which indicates that the $u$-channel is dominant for the below threshold intermediate states.
-Moreover, the contributions from the above threshold $\Lambda$ resonances, such as $\Lambda(2110)$ and $\Lambda(2325)$ are similar, indicating that the $s$-channel is dominant.
+In addition, the individual contributions from hyperons for $K^{-} p \rightarrow K^{0} \Xi(1530)^{0}$ are presented in Fig.~\ref{Fig.5}.
+Comparing with Fig.~\ref{Fig.4}, one can find that the cross sections resulted from four $\Sigma$ intermediate states are basically consistent in these two processes, which are consistent with isospin symmetry expectation.
+As for the $\Lambda$ intermediate process, the $u$-channel contributions vanish for the $K^- p \to K^0 \Xi(1530)^0$ process due to charge conservation.
+Comparing Fig.~\ref{Fig.4} and Fig.~\ref{Fig.5}, one can find that the contributions from $\Lambda(1116)$, $\Lambda(1405)$, and $\Lambda(1890)$ are much larger in the $K^- p \to K^+ \Xi(1530)^-$ process, which indicates that the $u$ channel is dominant for the below-threshold intermediate states.
+Moreover, the contributions from the above-threshold $\Lambda$ resonances, such as $\Lambda(2110)$ and $\Lambda(2325)$ are similar, indicating that the $s$ channel is dominant.